 We assess human rights issues in connection with our active listed investments.
 We use quarterly third party Global Standards screening of our investable universe to monitor compliance and engage with the companies where potential issues are flagged.
 Where companies are found to be in actual breach of UN Global Compact principles, they are excluded from the investable universe and divested.
 Where a company is flagged for potential breaches, consistent with the UNGPs, Impax will monitor and seek to engage, as appropriate.
+Alongside this, our human rights engagement strategy reviews high-risk sectors and sub-industries based on proprietary company-level analysis, external research and supplementary research from our sectoral research tool, the Impax Sustainability Lens.
+We also look at high-risk regions based on a literature review of external research.
+This helps our efforts to pinpoint the sub-industries where operations and supply chains are at a heightened risk of human rights violations and helps us focus on regions where human rights violations are more prevalent.
 We monitor the continuously evolving landscape of human rights and take a regional and sector focused approach, including via the following illustrative examples: